garymooney/qmuvi/README.md

 Note: if you haven't done this before you may need to create the usr/local/bin/ directory first.

 ## Convert to video:
-Python packages: qiskit==0.37.0, moviepy==1.0.3, mido==1.2.10, and matplotlib==3.5.2 (and some other common packages like numpy).
+Python packages: qiskit==0.37.0, moviepy==1.0.3, mido==1.2.10, matplotlib==3.5.2, and pylatexenc.
 Earlier versions will probably work too.

 #### Mac OS
 The ffmpeg codec for video processing may not be installed after installing MoviePy.
 If so, install it manually using your package manager.
 E.g.